temporalio/documentation/kb/all-the-ways-to-run-a-cluster.md

 The `temporalio/docker-compose` repo comes loaded with a variety of configuration templates that enable you to try all three databases that the Temporal Platform supports (PostgreSQL, MySQL, Cassandra).
 It also enables you to try [Advanced Visibility](/visibility/#advanced-visibility) using [Search Attributes](/visibility/#search-attribute), emit metrics, and even play with the [Archival](/clusters/#archival) feature.
+The Docker images in this repo are produced using the Temporal Server [auto-setup.sh](https://github.com/temporalio/docker-builds/blob/main/docker/auto-setup.sh) script.
+This script defaults to creating images that run all of the Temporal Server services in a single process.
+However you can use this script as a starting point for producing your own images.

 Running your Cluster in Docker is convenient and enables you to play with features.
-However, it does not offer the same performace in terms of processing Workflow Executions per second as Temporalite.
+However, on your local machine, it usually does not offer the same performace in terms of processing Workflow Executions per second as Temporalite.
 Granted, you would notice this limitation only if you run hundreds of Workflows concurrently.

 The following commands start and run a Temporal Cluster in Docker using the default configuration (docker-compose.yml):